-- 27. Personal information should be 27.
-This Principle recognizes that a personal accurate, complete and kept up-to-date to the extent necessary for the purposes of use.
+- accurate, complete and kept up-todate to the extent necessary for the purposes of use. - 27.
+Personal information should be 27.

-27. This Principle recognizes that a personal information controller is obliged to maintain the accuracy and completeness of records and keep them - 27.
 This Principle recognizes that a personal information controller is obliged to maintain the accuracy and completeness of records and keep them up to date as necessary to fulfill the purposes of use.
-Making decisions about individuals based on inaccurate, incomplete or out of date information may not be in the interests of individuals or organizations.
+Making decisions about individuals based on inaccurate. incomplete or out of date information may not be in the interests of individuals or organizations.